MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/unity-reverb-g2-controllers.md

 HP Motion controllers are a brand new type of Windows Mixed Reality controllers: all the same tracking technology with a slightly different set of available inputs:

 * Touchpad has been replaced by two buttons: A and B for the right controller, and X and Y for the left controller.
-* Grasp is now a trigger that publishes a continuous stream of values between 0.0 and 1.0 instead of a button with two possible states (Pressed and Not Pressed).
+* Grasp is now a trigger that publishes a stream of values between 0.0 and 1.0 instead of a button with Pressed and Not Pressed states.

-Since the new inputs are not accessible through existing Windows and Unity APIs, you'll need to use the dedicated **Microsoft.MixedReality.Input** UPM (Unity Package Manager) Package.
+Since the new inputs aren't accessible through existing Windows and Unity APIs, you need the dedicated **Microsoft.MixedReality.Input** UPM Package.

 > [!IMPORTANT]
 > **Classes in this package do not replace existing Windows and Unity APIs but complement them.** Features commonly available to both classic Windows Mixed Reality controllers and HP Motion Controllers are accessible through the same code path using existing APIs.
 Only the new inputs require the use of the additional Microsoft.MixedReality.Input package.

 ## HP Motion Controller overview

 *Microsoft.MixedReality.Input.MotionController* represents a motion controller.
-Each *MotionController* instance has an *XR.WSA.Input.InteractionSource* instance, which can be correlated using handedness, vendor id, product id and version.
-The MotionController’s methods and properties describe the inputs supported by the controller, including its buttons, triggers, 2D axis and thumbstick.
+Each *MotionController* instance has an *XR.WSA.Input.InteractionSource* instance, which can be correlated using handedness, vendor ID, product ID, and version.
+The MotionController’s methods and properties describe the inputs supported by the controller, including its buttons, triggers, 2D axis, and thumbstick.

-MotionController instances are discovered by creating a *MotionControllerWatcher* and subscribing to its events, similar to using *InteractionManager* events to discover new *InteractionSource* instances.
+You can grab MotionController instances by creating a *MotionControllerWatcher* and subscribing to its events, similar to using *InteractionManager* events to discover new *InteractionSource* instances.
 The MotionController class also exposes methods for accessing input states through the *MotionControllerReading* class.
 The MotionControllerReading class represents a snapshot of the controller’s state at a given time.

 ## Installing Microsoft.MixedReality.Input using the Unity Package Manager